If you want to know what Amazon ACoS is and how to improve it, you’ve come to the right place.

 ACoS means Advertising Cost of Sale.

-Let's assume five people click on your ad and the price is $0.5 for each click.
-One of these five users buys your product for $10.
+To explain what Amazon ACoS is, let’s assume five users click on your ad, and the price is $0.5 per click.
+One of them buys your product with a sale price of $10.

 Accordingly, your ACoS would be 25%.